 Default Split Point is the central C (MIDI No. 60).
 User can choose the Split Point.
 Hold the Split button, LCD shows CHO, reminding user to select the SPLIT POINT.
-Press the key that needs to be set as the new Split Point, and it will be the new Split Point.
+Press the key that needs to be the new Split Point, LCD shows "done", meaning this key is set to be the new Split Point.

-3.1.3 AFTER TOUCH
+3.1.3 A. TOUCH

 Channel After Touch ON/OFF function button.
-When Touch is ON, the LCD shows "A.T ON" and the system sends Channel After Touch info when pressing the keys.
+When Touch is ON, the LCD shows 'TOUCH ON' and the system sends Channel After Touch info when pressing the keys.

 The operation steps and LCD displays the following:

-(1)Press the "A.TOUCH" button for one time and the LCD displays "A.T ON".

-(2)Press the "A.TOUCH" button again to close the after touch function and the LCD will display "A.T\OFF".
+- (1)Press the SHIFT button for one or two times until the LCD displays "Shift ON". - (2)Press the "A.TOUCH" button for one or two times until the LCD displays "A.T ON". - (3)Press the "Enter" button to confirm and the LCD will display "Done".